JAmcevoy/LearnWithMe/README.md

 - **Private Messaging**: I would like to allow users to send direct messages to one another, fostering more personal interactions outside of public posts.
 - **Private/Public Circles**: Introducing private circles that require either a password or approval from the group's owner would enhance community management.
 - **File Attachments in Chats**: Allowing users to attach documents or other files in chat messages would add another layer of collaboration.
+- **Search bar In Circles** I wanted to add a search bar to circle but I couldnt find a place to put it, If I had more timeto design I might find a spot to fit it in.

 ---